 In other words, it makes your reselling side hustle into an actual business.

 What eBay Sellers Need In A Bookkeeping Software

 Most businesses, even large businesses, have relatively straightforward bookkeeping.
 They have predictable inventory and supplies and make a semi-predictable profit.
 Because of this, they know what they need to track and can increase project how their sales and expenses would increase in a fairly linear manner.

 Bookkeeping for eBay can be surprisingly intensive as there are lots of moving parts to consider.

-- You have a nearly infinite number of inventory sources, many that don’t offer receipts.
+- You have a nearly infinite number of inventory sources, many of which don’t offer receipts.
 We source at the Goodwill Outlet, regular thrift stores, garage sales, surplus auctions, liquidation.com, and several other places.
-We need to track expenses at all of them and seperate any purchases that were for personal use.
+We need to track expenses at all of them and separate any purchases that were for personal use.

 - You’ll have a good amount of inventory that won’t sell during the tax year and a bunch more that may never sell.

 - You’ll need to calculate and account for the size of your home office or eBay space so you can use it as a deduction.